MuhammadUmairArshad/MetroMart-Sales-Analysis/README.md

 **Insights Derived:**
 - Technology category generates the highest sales, followed by Furniture and Office Supplies
 - Corporate segment contributes the largest share of revenue compared to Consumer and Home Office
-- New York and Los Angeles are among the top cities by sales
+- California and New York are among the top cities by sales

 **Outcome / Value:** This dashboard helps businesses understand sales pattern, identify high-performing products and customers, and make data-driven decisions to improve revenue and profitability.